Sebastianhju/Runeterra-5e/Runes.md

 |1|Gold Equal to two times the damage dealt|
 |5|Gold equal to three times the damage dealt|
 |9|Gold equal to four times the damage dealt|

+**This New**

+Whenever you deal damage against a creature that hasn't taken a turn in the combat yet, you gain gold equal to the damage dealt times your proficiency bonus (Halved for spells).
+You also deal 1d4 additional damage for every 25th gold gained.

+The damage increases by 1d4 at level 5, 9, 13 and 17.

 ---